lakshmishreea122003/SmartHeathAI/README.md

 - **Nutritional Analysis:**
   - Integrated with Edamam API for nutritional content analysis
-  - Generates personalized recipes based on patient data and preferences
+  - Generates personalized recipes based on patient data and preferences using the power of RAG and Edamam API.

- How We